WaqasAliAbbasi/VSCodeTutor/tutorial/chapter_3_6.md

 The the code segment written below select the content written in the brackets of the `while` condition, and replace it with `!done`.
-For selecting the content between the two brackets, use the shortcut `Ctrl + Shift + M`.
+For selecting the content between the two brackets, use the shortcut `Shift + Option + left/right`.

 ```js